- Program Overview

 Enteral nutrition (EN) refers to medical formula/solutions when ordered by a physician, physician assistant, or nurse practitioner and provided according to standards of practice.
 The allowance for all items includes delivery to a member's residence.
 Equipment, supplies, and nutrients for enteral feeding or food supplements are a benefit when prior authorized.

 Durable Medical Equipment providers should request that members participate in the Women, Infants & Children (WIC) program as a primary resource for medically necessary enteral nutrition products.
-Enteral nutrition products prescribed over the WIC limit are a covered benefit.
+Enteral nutrition products are a covered benefit when a member has been prescribed over the WIC limit and or WIC is unable to fulfill the prescription due to supply.
 Providers have the option of requesting a three (3) month PAR for members in the process of applying for WIC.
 After WIC determination is completed, provider may then submit a new PAR for one (1) year less one (1) day.

 Questionnaire #10 for Oral and Enteral Nutrition Formula is not a required form as of 2018.
 However, it is still accepted as a form of documentation when signed by a physician.
-For accessibility, the questionnaire is posted on the Provider Forms site.
+For accessibility, the questionnaire is located on the Provider Forms web page.
 However, this form is optional and is still only acceptable when signed by a physician.

 Human Milk Fortifier products are a covered benefit.